SNAP Benefits in Hawaii: How to Apply and Qualify

 EBT Deposit Schedule in Hawaii

-Your SNAP benefits are deposited onto your EBT card on the same day each month.
-The specific date depends on a detail from your case file, such as the first letter of your last name.
+Benefits are deposited onto your EBT card on the same day each month.
+In Hawaii, the deposit date depends on the first letter of your last name.

 Renewing Your SNAP Benefits